New Jersey Roads - US 1-9 - SB

 Two views of the NJ 35 cloverleaf from US 1-9 SB, the first such interchange in the United States.
 Built about 80 years ago, it's going to start getting replaced any day now.
 No, really.
 More photos on the NJ 35 page (link below).

-I don't remember when I took this photo, but given that US 1-9 generally has no left turns south of the Tonnelle Circle, I'm guessing it points down US 9 at the southern split.
+I don't remember when I took this photo, but given that US 1-9 generally has no left turns south of the Tonnele Circle, I'm guessing it points down US 9 at the southern split.
 I don't know why 9 would be the alternate route to the Outerbridge (NJ 440), since it seems to me the best way to go.

 The old signs at the southern split, along with the evidence that US 9's exit was once only the left lane.
 Now, with reconstruction, US 9 SB passes underneath US 1 NB, and there are plenty of lanes to go around.
 Unfortunately, these famous old signs, courtesy J.P.
 Nasiatka, perished.